Birds with yellow eyes have features that set them apart from others.

 Golden pheasants are omnivorous, feeding on a diverse diet of seeds, fruits, and insects.

-When faced with threats, these birds quickly dash for cover, making it surprisingly difficult to locate them amidst mixed and coniferous woodlands.
+When threatened, these birds quickly dash for cover, making it surprisingly difficult to locate them in mixed and coniferous woodlands.

 Aside from its yellow eyes is its extraordinary courtship display.
 During the breeding season, the male puts on a mesmerizing show of vibrant colors and intricate movements to attract the female.